VeraMendes/CS-Build-Week-2/day_2/README.md

 Because nums[0] + nums[1] = 2 + 7 = 9,
 return [0, 1].

-## Merge Two Sorted Lists

-Merge two sorted linked lists and return it as a new list.
-The new list should be made by splicing together the nodes of the first two lists.

-Example:

-Input: 1->2->4, 1->3->4
-Output: 1->1->2->3->4->4

 ## Implement Queue using Stacks

 Implement the following operations of a queue using stacks.